-While spinning continues to be centralised in Maharashtra, Gujarat and Tamil Nadu, weaving is highly decentralised to provide scope for incorporating traditional skills and designs of weaving in cotton, silk, zari, embroidery etc. India has world class production in spinning, but weaving supplies low quality of fabric as it cannot use much of the high quality yarn produced in the country.
+While spinning continues to be centralised in Maharashtra, Gujarat and Tamil Nadu, weaving is highly decentralised provide scope incorporating traditional skills and designs of weaving in cotton, silk, zari, embroidery etc. India has world class production in spinning, but weaving supplies low quality of fabric as it cannot use much of the high quality yarn produced in the country.
 Weaving is done by handlooms, powerlooms and in mills.